System Plan

 An active lifestyle

-by BethIna, over 5 years ago
+by BethIna, about 6 years ago

 I run, hike, cycle, or snowshoe through Richardson Nature Center and Hyland Park trails several times every week.
 I am tickled by all of the animals I see and awed by the beauty of the changing landscape.
 This park system is a very precious and special gift, for which I am very grateful.